vlabella/PowerGLE/README.md

 Open the PowerGLE.pptm file and hit Alt-F11 to open the VBA editing console to twiddle the code.
 The `cppam.vbs` script relies on both the zip and unzip applications, which should be installed on the machine. (see http://infozip.sourceforge.net/).
 The version number is optional and will be added to the filename. '.' in the version number will be changed to '\_' since PowerPoint cannot load .ppam files with more than one '.' in the filename.

 Any changes that are made to the code in the `PowerGLE.pptm` file must be exported by running the macro `ExportVisualBasicCode` within PowerPoint.
-This will place all the VBA code in a subfolder `.\PowerGLE_VBA`.
+This will place all the VBA code in a sub-folder `.\PowerGLE_VBA`.
 This will need to be copied over the original code for storing under version control or regenerating the PowerPoint files using `cppam.vbs`.